-Most any estate plan is not complete without a will, sometimes called a last will and testament.
+Most estate plans are not complete without a will, sometimes called a last will and testament.
 While every will is unique, they all serve the purpose of planning ahead for your loved ones’ sake.
 With a proper will in place, there should be less legal confusion after you pass away.

 Dial (979) 300-7406 now to talk with a wills attorney today.

 What Can a Will Do for You?

 We take the time to get to know our clients and their unique situations and families.
 This personalized approach to casework allows us to get a clear picture of what you want your will to do and why.
 When everything is said and done, a will must be able to accomplish what you want, so it is really important that we are on the same page when assisting you.

 What should your will do?
 Consider these top reasons why people draft them:

 - Inheritance distribution: Most people assume that a will is used to decide who inherits what of their estate after they pass away.
 This assumption is true.
 An organized, preplanned will is a great way to get assets, property, and finances to named beneficiaries of your choosing — or to ensure certain parties do not inherit property you do not want them to have.

 - Guardianship designation: If you have any dependents who rely on you for support, then you can use your will to designate who will become their guardians when you pass away.
 Guardian designation for minor children is an important reason for making a will.

 - Simplify probate: When you pass away, your estate will be examined in probate in accordance with your will to make certain everything is in order and your assets are distributed properly.
 If your will is not thorough and technically correct — or you do not have one at all — then the probate process can become much more complicated and take much longer to conclude.